 - Parathyroid gland: calcium levels, parathyroid hormone levels

-Once admitted to Medical school, students commonly spend the first two years in classroom-based learnings while the last two years are spent in hospital-based practical health rotations.
-While in medical, numerous national board examinations such as the Step and COMLEX exams must be completed and passed.
+Once admitted to Medical school, students commonly spend the first two years in classroom-based learning while the last two years are spent in hospital-based practical health rotations.
+While in medical school, numerous national board examinations such as the Step and COMLEX exams must be completed and passed.

-After completion of four years of medical school, one must begin more focused training in residency.
+After completion of four years of medical school, a student is now a physician but must begin more focused training in residency.
 Prior to Endocrinology specific training, a three-year internal medicine residency must be completed.
 Once the internal medicine health residency is complete, then the doctor can complete an Endocrinology fellowship.
-After fellowship is complete, the doctor must take the Endocrinology board examinations to be a fully licensed and boarded endocrinologist.
-Endocrinologists primarily see patients in an outpatient clinic setting although some physicians may also work in the hospital.
+After a fellowship is complete, the doctor must take the Endocrinology board examinations to be a fully licensed and boarded endocrinologist.
+An Endocrinologist will primarily see patients in an outpatient clinic setting although some physicians may also work in the hospital.

 - Diabetes and metabolism

 Are there Endocrinologists that specialize only in single medical conditions such as Hyperthyroid and Hypothyroid